vhendriks81/structurizr-local/readme.md

 ## Using
-Edit the diagram(s) in /dsl (see demo.dsl for example, which you can remove) Press ctrl+f5(run) to publish your diagram to the local structurizr server Navigate to http://localhost:1315 using your local browser and log in using the login credentials: "structurizr"/"password"
+Edit the diagram(s) in /dsl (see demo.dsl for example, which you can remove) Press ctrl+f5(run) to open your browser to the local structurizr instance and ctrl+shift+b (build) to publish your diagram to the local structurizr server

+Navigate to http://localhost:1315 using your local browser and log in using the login credentials: "structurizr"/"password"